TriLab-bioinf/WORKSHOP2024_1/workshop_outline.md

 # Introduction to Linux and the Linux terminal

+*What is "the Shell"?*

+Simply put, the shell is a program that takes commands from the keyboard and gives them to the operating system to perform.
+Most common shells are *bash*, *csh* and *zsh*.
+In Biowulf you will be using *bash* by default, but

+*What's a "Terminal?"*
+It's a program that opens a window and lets you interact with the shell.

 ## a.
 How to open a terminal in Windows and MacOSX

 *MacOSX:*